-- now have the possibility of designating smaller-scale green spaces of particular local significance through local and neighbourhood plans for special protection.
+- identifies that communities now have the possibility of designating smaller-scale green spaces of particular local significance through local and neighbourhood plans for special protection.
 As a result of the designation, the most restrictive green belt policy will be applied to it.
 Only very special circumstances will justify a departure from the space's protection.
-There is high protection given to existing open space,162 trees,163 and the Mayor has established policy for a network of green infrastructure, so that green spaces in London are protected, expanded, and managed.164 - The City Plan refers to green space in Mayfair as being under "pressure", 165 and as being in an area deficient in publicly accessible play space and deficient in open space considered suitable for informal play.
-166 To address this, the City Plan seeks to "protect and enhance" the green spaces in Mayfair.
-167 It is essential to resist the loss of even the smallest open spaces.
-168 - Certain sites are also specified as "Sites of Importance for Nature Conservation" (SINC).
+There is high protection given to existing open space,152 trees,153 and the Mayor has established policy for a network of green infrastructure, so that green spaces in London are protected, expanded, and managed.154 - The City Plan refers to green space in Mayfair as being under "pressure", 155 and as being in an area deficient in publicly accessible play space and deficient in open space considered suitable for informal play, 156 To address this, the City Plan seeks to "protect and enhance" the green spaces in Mayfair.
+157 It is essential to resist the loss of even the smallest open spaces.
+158 - · Certain sites are also specified as "Sites of Importance for Nature Conservation" (SINC).
 These are to be protected and enhanced, and any proposals, whether temporary or permanent, will need to demonstrate that they do not have a detrimental impact on the habitats or populations supported in these sites.
 SINCs will be protected and managed for their ecological value as the priority.
-169
+159